 Sales activity reports are crucial for any efficient sales team.
-On the other hand, the fact that sales KPIs are reported on a weekly basis creates the need for a systemized way of looking at things, and in comes the template.
+On the other hand, the fact that sales KPIs are monitored with a business dashboard software and reported on a weekly basis creates the need for a systemized way of looking at things, and in comes the template.
 Having a KPI sales template eases the process of analyzing the sales process of the business.
 On the other, it also makes reporting easier for the sales managers.”

 Here is an example of a weekly sales activity report from Databox.
 HubSpot users rely on this dashboard to gain insight into their sales pipeline, closed vs. won deals, and top-performing salespeople in a given time period.
 You can browse more sales dashboards here.